 The Proposed Instrument imports the EDP concept in the context of (i) its registration requirements, which, among other things, are triggered by certain interactions with Non-EDPs; and (ii) certain registration exemptions, which are not available if a derivatives firm deals with or advises a Non-EDP.10 Accordingly, the scope of the definition of EDP is an integral part of the regulatory regime contemplated in the Proposed Instrument and the Proposed Business Conduct Instrument.
-As such, the Working Group appreciates that the CSA revised the EDP definition in the Proposed Instrument based on comments submitted on the EDP definition in the 2017 Proposed Business Conduct Instrument.
-The EDP definition in the Proposed Instrument is an improvement as it considers a separate threshold for commercial hedgers and the ability to rely upon a guarantee from certain affiliated EDPs.
+As such, the Working Group appreciates that the CSA revised the EDP definition in the Proposed Business Conduct Instrument.
+The EDP definition in the Proposed Instrument.
+The EDP definition in the Proposed Business are considers a separate threshold for commercial hedgers and the ability to rely upon a guarantee from certain affiliated EDPs.
 However, the proposed EDP definition still presents several issues, as further discussed below.